buildbot/buildbot/master/docs/manual/cfg-changesources.rst

 which is run out of an email :file:`.forward` file.
 This ChangeSource always runs on the same TCP port as the slaves.
-It shares the same protocol, and in fact shares the same space of "usernames", so you cannot configure a :class:`PBChangeSource` with the same name as a slave.
+It shares the same protocol, and in fact shares the same space of "usernames", so you cannot configure a :bb:chsrc:`PBChangeSource` with the same name as a slave.

-If you have a publicly accessible slave port, and are using :class:`PBChangeSource`, *you must establish a secure username and password for the change source*.
+If you have a publicly accessible slave port, and are using :bb:chsrc:`PBChangeSource`, *you must establish a secure username and password for the change source*.
 If your sendchange credentials are known (e.g., the defaults), then your buildmaster is susceptible to injection of arbitrary changes, which (depending on the build factories) could lead to arbitrary code execution on buildslaves.

-The :class:`PBChangeSource` is created with the following arguments.
+The :bb:chsrc:`PBChangeSource` is created with the following arguments.

 `port`
     which port to listen on.
-If @code{None} (which is the default), it shares the port used for buildslave connections.
+If ``None`` (which is the default), it shares the port used for buildslave connections.

 `user` and `passwd`